FreekBes/youtube-live-chat-zoomer/README.md

 # Youtube Live Chat Zoomer
-A simple light-weight Chrome extension to allow for zooming in or out of the YouTube Live Popout Chat window.
-Useful for streamers who have a hard time reading the chat window when the text is too small.
+A simple light-weight Chrome extension that makes it possible to increase the size of chat messages in YouTube's Live Popout Chat.
+Useful for streamers who have a hard time reading the chat when the text is too small.

+Also adds the option to hide the chat input locally, which can be useful if the window size is limited.

 ---